GautamDeepak/IRS/IRS_Prac_05.md

 # Introductory Remote Sensing (ENV202/502)
-Prac 1 - Introduction to Google Earth Engine and basic JavaScript
+Prac 5 - Introduction to Google Earth Engine and basic JavaScript

 ### Acknowledgments
 - [Earth Engine Beginning Curriculum](https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit#!)
 - [Google Earth Engine guide](https://developers.google.com/earth-engine/guides)

-### Prerequisites

-Completion of this Prac exercise requires the use of the Google Chrome browser and a Google Earth Engine account.
-If you have not yet signed up - please do so now in a new tab: [Earth Engine account registration](https://signup.earthengine.google.com/)

-Once registered you can access the Earth Engine environment [here:](https://code.earthengine.google.com)

-Google Earth Engine uses the JavaScript programming language.
-We will cover the very basics of this language during this course.
-If you would like more detail you can read through the introduction provided here: [JavaScript background](https://developers.google.com/earth-engine/tutorials/tutorial_js_01)

 ### Objective

-The objective of this Prac is to give you an introduction to the Google Earth Engine processing environment and basic JavaScript.
-By the end of this exercise, you will be able to navigate the Google Earth Engine environment, search for, find, and visualise a broad range of remotely sensed datasets.
+The objective of this Prac is to get you started with satellite images.
+By the end of this exercise, you will learn the visualisation skills of the satellite images.
+We will work on visualisation of single-band image (using NASA SRTM as an example) and multi-band image (using Sentinel-2 as an example).
+Using these skills, you will be able to visualise any other optical images in the Google Earth Engine.

 ---------------------------------------------------
-## 1. Signup for the GEE environemnt

 ## 2. Introduction to the GEE environemnt

-**Question:** *Modify the above script to print your name in the console.*

-## 3. Introduction to JavaScript

-## 4. Finding the avaialble datasets in the GEE

-## 5. Finding information about the datasets

 ## 11. The complete script used in this Prac